Hostile work environment discriminated against women and minorities

 - Making crude, indecent gestures

-Uber teaches a tough lesson about what can happen when employees complain about harassment and discrimination and HR and senior management fail to take action.
+This is a tough lesson about what can happen when employees complain about harassment and discrimination and HR and senior management fail to take action.
 Yes, it’s about leadership, accountability and promoting diversity and inclusion.
 It’s also about educating and training employees at every level on their responsibility to contribute to a respectful work environment, and to report incidents of harassment, without fear of retaliation.
 The other lesson for HR and supervisors is to treat all complaints seriously by ensuring a prompt, thorough and impartial investigation and, as the EEOC says, taking “swift and appropriate corrective action.”

 For more information, view our Preventing Discrimination and Harassment course overview